dipdup-io/dipdup/docs/getting-started/core-concepts.md

 ## Big picture

-DipDup is heavily inspired by [The Graph](https://thegraph.com/) Protocol, but there are several differences:
+Initially, DipDup was heavily inspired by [The Graph](https://thegraph.com/) Protocol, but there are several differences.
+The most important one is that DipDup indexers are completely off-chain.

-* DipDup works with operation groups (explicit operation and all internal ones) and _Big\_map_ updates (lazy hash map structures) — until fully-fledged events are implemented in Tezos.
+DipDup utilizes a microservice approach and relies heavily on existing solutions, making the SDK very lightweight and allowing developers to switch API engines on demand.

-* DipDup utilizes a microservice approach and relies heavily on existing solutions, making the SDK very lightweight and allowing it to switch API engines on demand.
+DipDup works with operation groups (explicit operation and all internal ones, a single contract call) and _Big\_map_ updates (lazy hash map structures, [read more](https://tezostaquito.io/docs/maps_bigmaps/)) — until fully-fledged protocol-level events are not implemented in Tezos.

 Consider DipDup a set of best practices for building custom backends for decentralized applications, plus a toolkit that spares you from writing boilerplate code.

 DipDup is tightly coupled with [TzKT API](http://api.tzkt.io/) but can generally use any data provider which implements a particular feature set.
 TzKT provides REST endpoints and Websocket subscriptions with flexible filters enabling selective indexing and returns "humanified" contract data, which means you don't have to handle raw Michelson expressions.

 DipDup offers PostgreSQL + Hasura GraphQL Engine combo out-of-the-box to expose indexed data via REST and GraphQL with minimal configuration.
-However, you can use any database and API engine (e.g., write your own API backend).
+However, you can use any database and API engine (e.g., write API backend in-house).

 ![Default DipDup setup and data flow](../assets/dipdup.svg)

 ## How it works

-From the developer's perspective, there are three main steps for creating an indexer using DipDup framework:
+From the developer's perspective, there are three main steps for creating an indexer using the DipDup framework:

 1. Write a declarative configuration file containing all the inventory and indexing rules.
 2. Describe your domain-specific data models.